akhilayyagari/RTL/README.md

  2. Go to Tools option and select Create and Pckage New IP.
  3. Select Package your current project and click next, finish.
 A new window will open "Package IP", go to review and package and select Package IP.
 This packages the your current project.

-# 6. Compiling the host application and the FPGA binary containing the RTL kernel
+# 6. SDAccel program on AWS F1
 Go to the below link and follow from Step 3 .

 https://github.com/Xilinx/SDAccel_Examples/wiki/Run-your-first-SDAccel-program-on-AWS-F1